Book Now

 Stanage Edge

 The crag of crags, a three-mile gritstone escarpment a short walk from our door, with everything from beginner cracks to brutal headpoints that have shaped British climbing for a century.
+Read our guide to Stanage Edge.

 Hiking